-Glimpsed in light of the youthful indiscretion of Bob Rafelson’s Head, released in the same year and theoretically covering the same territory, Otto Preminger’s gloriously screw-loose screw-up Skidoo is frankly embarrassing, but it’s embarrassment with a purpose.
+Glimpsed in light of Bob Rafelson’s youthful Head, released in the same year and theoretically covering the same territory, Otto Preminger’s gloriously screw-loose screw-up Skidoo is frankly mortifying, but it’s embarrassment with a purpose.
 While the former film burrows headfirst into a subterranean bebop of drug-crazed hyperbole with an editing rhythm like deranged improvisational jazz band and a mind ready to explode like the decade the film concluded, Skidoo is an improbable parade of Old Hollywood leftovers struggling on a voyage to The Way Things Are Now without a clue in the world how to chart their way.
-Head rushed around picking up the pieces of the world crumbling around it, while Skidoo is already in free-fall.
+Head rushed around picking up the pieces of the world collapsing around it, while Skidoo is already in free-fall.
 An air of malfeasance and curiosity hovering overhead, Skidoo suggests a collection of trapped animals trying to figure out what the hell got them there.
 While the youths of Head are searching for an escape from an oncoming apocalypse they clearly see coming, the cadavers in Skidoo look about ready to enter a mausoleum.

 Although not quite; Preminger’s film is too peculiar, even diabolical, to be reduced to smithereens by audiences who want to cast it away into the realm of trite pointlessness.
 What it most closely approximates, unlike the pointed death-drive of life found in Head, is a film either improbably unhappy with itself or a film about its own unhappiness, a sickly, jaundiced looking film of pasty-white once-icons rendered all the more skeletal and pallid by the flaring day-glo colors they wear, colors that are vague reminders of the pastel suburban Americana they once epitomized that has now enervated them of life.
 If Head explodes, then Skidoo withers away.